oheger/LineDJ/mediaArchive/archiveHttpStartup/README.md

   URIs are based on file systems, so they can contain characters that are not valid in HTTP URIs.
 * The path separator character is replaced by the slash ("/") used for URIs.
+* A configurable number of path components can be removed from the beginning of the URI.
+This can be necessary if there is an overlap in the root path of a medium and the paths of the files belonging to this medium.
 * The final URI is constructed based on a template that may contain static elements and variables.